seekerted/AbyssDeep/README.md

 # MiABSFD QOL Mod

 A quality of life mod for MiABSFD.
+In which I attempt to make changes to the game to make it a tiny bit better to play.
+I also plan to fix some bugs in the game that I can do something about.

 Internally nicknamed `AbyssDeep`.

 ## Current Features

 - **Make Madokajacks harmless.** In the 3rd Layer, if you are in certain areas of the wall, the Madokajacks will dive in and aim for you.
 This stops them from doing that.
 - **Decrease spawn rate of raid enemies.** When you are in a map for too long, the game starts spawning enemies around you.
 The spawn rate is still too high IMO so this decreases them.

-## Bugfixes

-- Fix the bug where the Seeker Camp Interior nameplate displays "???" instead of "Seeker Camp".

 ### Planned Features